landphil/sec-tf/README.md

 See https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html for details on credential setup.

+For quick Terraform installation instructions for most environments, see https://developer.hashicorp.com/terraform/downloads

-To bypass the credential setup, these Terraform modules may be run from an admin user's CloudShell using these commands to set everything up (first, launch your CloudShell):
+To bypass the credential setup, these Terraform modules may be run from an admin user's CloudShell using the following commands to set everything up (first, launch your CloudShell):

 ```
 mkdir ~/bin